angel-mora/web-static-lephucr/content/chatgpt_history/teclado-espaol-vs-ingls.md

 tags: []
 created: '2025-07-19'
 updated: '2025-07-19'
-summary:
+summary: "\U0001F64B **You:**  when using spanish keyboard I can type apostrophe directly so I press CMD and apostrophe and am able to swith to another window of the same program.
+However, when I am using the english keyboard (a Keychron one) I have to use option and closing brackets button to get the apostrophe but if I do CMD option and apostrophe is not switching windows.
+I'm using mac"
 draft: false
 ---

 # Teclado Español vs Inglés

-## ✅ TODOs

-## 📌 Summary
-when using spanish keyboard I can type apostrophe directly so I press CMD and apostrophe and am able to swith to another window of the same program.
-However, when I am using the english keyboard (a Keychron one) I have to use option and closing brackets button to get the apostrophe but if I do CMD option and apostrophe is not switching windows.
-I'm using mac

 ## 🧠 Full Chat

+🙋 **You:**

 when using spanish keyboard I can type apostrophe directly so I press CMD and apostrophe and am able to swith to another window of the same program.
 However, when I am using the english keyboard (a Keychron one) I have to use option and closing brackets button to get the apostrophe but if I do CMD option and apostrophe is not switching windows.
 I'm using mac

+---

+🤖 **Assistant:**

 The issue lies in how macOS interprets key bindings for different keyboard layouts.
 When you switch between Spanish and English layouts, the key mapping changes, affecting shortcuts like `Cmd + '`.
 Here's how you can address this issue: